"Black Mirror" Season 5, Episode 1 Recap: "Striking Vipers"

 Black Mirror's most iconic episodes are about the blur between virtual reality and real life.
-Season 3's Emmy-winning "San Junipero" was a love story between two women that took place over multiple visits to the titular computer-generated beach town.
-But in Season 5, the show’s take on virtual reality is not so much a grand romance, but an exploration of sexuality, and what happens when our real lives pale in comparison to the worlds — and relationships — we’ve built online.
+Season three's Emmy-winning "San Junipero" was a love story between two women that took place over multiple visits to the titular computer-generated beach town.
+But in season five, the show’s take on virtual reality is not so much a grand romance, but an exploration of sexuality, and what happens when our real lives pale in comparison to the worlds — and relationships — we’ve built online.

 The episode opens with Danny (Anthony Mackie) flirting with a woman at a nightclub.
 It's going well.
 He offers to buy her a drink, and she accepts.
 However, when their friend and roommate Karl (Yahya Abdul-Mateen II) comes over, the jig is up: It's revealed that the just-acquainted pair are actually a longtime couple.
 Theodora (Nicole Beharie) says that the roleplaying was actually pretty hot — and soon, we'll learn just how much Danny agrees with that statement.